atharaq/atharaq.github.io/calc-1-f25/lesson18.md

 # Warm Up

 A 100' by 200' yard is fenced off.
-The owner wishes to use a corner of that property for a garden.
-The owner has 60 feet of fencing.
-Since the outsides are already fenced off, she only needs to fence off two sides.
+The owner wishes to use part of the back of the property for a garden.
+She has 60 feet of fencing.
+Since the back is already fenced off, she only needs to fence off three sides.
 What is the area of the largest garden she can make?

-Follow-up: what if she doesn't wish to use the corner, but just wishes to use the "back" side?
-In other words, if she needs to fence off three sides?
+Follow-up: what if she wishes to use a "corner"?
+In other words, if she needs to fence off two sides?

 # Limits at Infinity